CrazyCompiler/DFA_assignment/README.md

 Write the following program in Java.

-A DFA generator will accept a 5 tuple that consists of a
+A components.DFA generator will accept a 5 tuple that consists of a
  - set of states, an alphabet set, a transition function, an initial state and a set of final states.
-It will return a DFA which in turn can determine whether a string is in that language or not.
+It will return a components.DFA which in turn can determine whether a string is in that language or not.

 Please ensure that the 5 tuple can be specified as a JSON object in a file.
 The transition function can be written as a transition table: